Photo by pikselstock / Shutterstock.com

 Such numbers offer a vivid reminder that every dollar you save can greatly impact the size of your nest egg.

-If you’re wondering how much you spend on commuting, try this handy calculator at the University of California, Santa Barbara, website.
+If you’re wondering how much you spend on commuting, try this handy calculator at the website of the University of California, Santa Barbara.
 Then get to work on cutting costs for getting to work.